Unanticipated Temporary Closure up to 90 Days

 - Notify Patients and the Public

-The manager must notify the public:
+The manager must complete the following:

 - As soon as possible, post signage at the store entrance and provide a telephone answering machine message advising the public about the closure including information on duration of closure, the location of the nearest pharmacy, and other information to assist with obtaining necessary pharmacy services during the closure period;